Rendiere/cookiecutter-zindi/README.md

 ## Credits

+This repo was forked from [Fanilo Andrianasolo's awesome Kaggle template](https://github.com/andfanilo/cookiecutter-kaggle) and adjusted.

-This project is heavily influenced by [drivendata's Data Science cookiecutter](https://github.com/drivendata/cookiecutter-data-science).
+Furthermore, this project is heavily influenced by [drivendata's Data Science cookiecutter](https://github.com/drivendata/cookiecutter-data-science).

 Other links that helped shape this cookiecutter :